Types of Barbells – Introduction

 The best way to choose a barbell is to work backward from your training goals.

-Decide what you want from a bar, and then select the model that matches your needs.
+Decide what you want from a bar, then select the model that matches your needs.

 If you’re going to specialize in deadlifts, a deadlifting or power bar would be your best choice.

-If you cannot decide, maybe because you do CrossFit or just enjoy all types of strength training, you can’t go too far wrong with a multipurpose bar.
+If you cannot decide, maybe because you do CrossFit or enjoy all types of strength training, you can’t go wrong with a multipurpose bar.

 Once you’ve chosen your main bar, you might want to add a specialist bar to your training armory to increase workout variety.